Community Health Program at KU

 Benefits of the program include:

-- Customizable Curriculum - Students have the flexibility to develop expertise in health-related areas: sport psychology; sexual health; gender and health; adapted physical activity; or multicultural health.
+- Customizable Curriculum - Students have the flexibility to develop expertise in health-related areas through elective courses: sport psychology; sexual health; gender and health; adapted physical activity; or multicultural health.

 - Hands-on Experience - Senior internship in community health provides real-world experience and future employer contacts.